GAA Statistics: The football championship’s power rankings

 14 Cavan

-If rankings were based on the league alone Cavan would be ninth.
+If rankings were based on the league alone Cavan would no doubt be in the top 10, in fact they’d be ninth.
 This year was their first time to show any championship form in a long while though, reaching the Ulster final for the first time since 2001.
-That moves them up to 15th in the championship standings. (+1)
+That moves them up to 15th in the championship standings.
+Tyrone, who Cavan haven’t beaten since 1983, have knocked them out in the last two years.
+So the draw hasn’t been great to them, but judged over three years their summer form just hasn’t been to the same level as in the early season. (+1)

 15 Laois